5 Tools to Verify Your Website Is Loading Quickly

-We have many times outlined the importance of website loading time in our articles and explained the benefits from having a fast website.
+We have outlined the importance of website loading time throughout our articles and explained the benefits from having a fast website.
 In this article we will demonstrate 5 tools that can help you check your website’s performance and speed score and identify the areas that need to be improved.

 Why is page speed important?

 First of all let’s be reminded why page speed matters.
 In a nutshell, web page loading speed is important because faster websites have the following benefits:

 - • They provide a better user experience

 - • They are better in terms of SEO

 - • They have more conversion rates (ad clicks, newsletter signups etc)

 - • They enjoy a lower bounce rate and more page views